bolzon/bolzon/README.md

 ## Skills

-Questioner, curious, dynamic, passionated.
+Questioner, curious, dynamic, passionate.
-Below are some of the tools/langs I have some experience with.
+Below, some of the tools/langs I have some experience with.

 ![python](img/python.png "Python") &nbsp;
 ![nodejs](img/nodejs.png "node.js") &nbsp;